angelxuanchang/nlp-class/hw0.md

 * Do not use any strange characters in your group name.
 Use alphanumeric characters [a-z0-9] only in your group name, underscore and dashes are also permited (**please avoid spaces**).
-We use an automated process to align your group name in Canvas to your repo in gitlab.
-If your group name and repo does not match exactly, we will not be able to match your gitlab repo to your Canvas group.
+We use an automated process to align your group name in Coursys to your repo in gitlab.
+If your group name and repo does not match exactly, we will not be able to match your gitlab repo to your Coursys group.
-If you used spaces in your group name in Canvas by mistake, make sure that your gitlab repo has dashes ('-') instead of spaces (because the internal system name used by Canvas will have dashes instead of spaces).
+If you used spaces in your group name in Coursys by mistake, make sure that your gitlab repo has dashes ('-') instead of spaces (because the internal system name used by Coursys will have dashes instead of spaces).

 Leave all other settings as they are and click the `Create Project` button at the bottom left of the page.